ysyk2021/the-power-of-agile-leadership-navigating-change-and-uncertainty/src/chapter-9-1.md

-Chapter 9: Integrating Agile Leadership with Organizational Culture: Fostering a Culture of Learning and Continuous Improvement
+Fostering a Culture of Learning and Continuous Improvement
 ===============================================================================================================================

 Agile leadership is not just a set of practices, but also a mindset and culture that values learning and continuous improvement.
 In order to fully integrate agile leadership into an organization, it is important to foster a culture of learning and continuous improvement.
 Here are some strategies for doing so: